Parador de Granada

 What's it like?

-The Granada Parador, also known as the Parador de San Francisco, has an enviable setting: it is located inside the world-famous Alhambra.
+The Granada Parador, also known as the Parador de San Francisco (as it is housed in the former Monastery of San Francisco, has an enviable setting: it is located inside the world-famous Alhambra.
 Formerly a monastery, this beautiful, historic building with heavy studded wooden doors, leafy patios and arcaded courtyards is an ideal base for exploring the celebrated fortress, and is the closest hotel to the main attraction of the Alhambra: the exquisite Nasrid Palaces.

 What's its history?